 Often resulting in mold and odors that affect the sale of the home and/or occupant health.

-Leaking AC supply ducting in attics is bad because the cold air leaking out can create a cool condensing surface where elevated moisture supports microbial growth
+Leaking AC supply ducting in attics is bad because the cold air leaking out can create a cool condensing surface where elevated moisture supports microbial growth b) Such leaks cannot be avoided.

 True or False